xrdocs/programmability/_tutorials/do-you-speak-yang.md

 |     Username      	|     developer                	|
 |     Password      	|     C1sco12345           	|

-As of October 2021, IOS XR and NXOS do **not** support the YANG converage feature in YANG Suite.
+As of October 2021, the YANG coverage feature do **not** support IOS XR and NXOS.
 This should come soon.
 {: .notice--info}

 There are two ways to check YANG coverage in YANG Suite: